 These changes can affect the way your foot strikes the ground.
-Typically, with ground strike, the arch in your foot, including the plantar fascia, helps position your foot in a good position to take stress off the tendons crossing your ankle, but also controls the foot to push off between your first and second toes.
+Typically, with the ground strike, the arch in your foot, including the plantar fascia, helps position your foot in a good position to take stress off the tendons crossing your ankle, but also controls the foot to push off between your first and second toes.

 So how is this related to your core?
 Let’s take, for example, weak hip abductors, or the muscles on the side of your glutes that bring your leg out to the side.
-If the left side is weak, your left leg has a tendency to “cave in”.
+If the left side is weak, your left leg tends to “cave in”.
 This causes your left leg to rotate inwards, which causes your foot to strike the ground more pronated.
 More pronation means more strain on the arch, and eventually, the arch will fail and you will get foot pain.

 Doing simple exercises that strengthen the core will help to prevent this inward rotating of your leg, and consequently the increased pronation of your foot.
 Things like bridges, sideline hip abduction, and prone hip extension will all help to stabilize the core.